 About Peter McOwan

-Peter is a Professor of Computer Science in the School of Electronic Engineering and Computer Science at Queen Mary, University of London.
-His research interests are in visual perception, mathematical models for visual processing, cognitive science and biologically inspired hardware and software and science outreach.
+Peter’s research interests are in visual perception, mathematical models for visual processing, cognitive science and biologically inspired hardware, software and science outreach.

 How to program a cell Jasmin Fisher, Microsoft Research

 Jasmin will talk about the incredible algorithms she designed that are tailored for modelling and analysing biological networks and show how these algorithms could lead to programmable human cells.